dckms/system-architecture/emacsway/it/sdlc/models/agile/analysis/concerns/balancing-business-technical-concerns.rst

     -- "A Scrum Book: The Spirit of the Game" by Jeff Sutherland, James Coplie, chapter "81 Whack the Mole"

+..

+    📝 "A frequent frustration amongst software developers is the perception that their management team only values things that can be sold.
+To management, they believe, architectural refactoring is wasted money, occupying development teams for months at a time without a single additional thing being produced that can be sold.
+And for that matter, why does it take so long for them to add a feature?
+(Possible answer: that would be because the architecture has not been refactored in years.)

+    Management teams do have a business to run and customers do not typically hand over money for architectural refactorings, no matter how elegant they are; so without shiny new things to sell, there may be no money to continue to employ the development teams who want to do the refactoring.

+    As such, this issue has two aspects: firstly, development teams need to learn how to justify such investment; and secondly, such non-functional investment will always have to be balanced with functional requirements."

+    -- "Open Agile Architecture™" by The Open Group, Chapter "`6.5.1.
+Justifying Ongoing Investment in Architectural Refactoring <https://pubs.opengroup.org/architecture/o-aa-standard-single/#KLP-CAR-justifying>`__"

 Поиск баланса
 =============